-Global sports sponsorship rights-fees may fall some 37% – from $46.1 billion in 2019 to $28.9 billion in 2020 – as the result of the Covid-19 pandemic, according to projections by Two Circles, a sports agency whose analytics are used by the NFL, Premier League and over 300 other organizations.
+Today, global sports sponsorship rights-fees may fall 37% with fan-less sports.
+From $46.1 billion in 2019 to $28.9 billion in 2020 – as the result of COVID-19 (according to projections by Two Circles, a sports agency whose analytics are used by the NFL, Premier League, and over 300 other organizations).

-It’s not just affecting rights-holders.
-For media sellers in the U.S., a lack of live sports has eliminated regular-season game ad investment for basketball, hockey, soccer and baseball, plus weekly events for golf and car racing.
-But the biggest loss for networks comes from the brand spend anticipated from the postseason – the lucrative NCAA Men’s Basketball Tournament (over $941 million in TV ad spend in 2019), and at least delayed the NBA Playoffs and NHL’s Stanley Cup Playoffs (over $800 million and over $450 million in TV ad spend, respectively, last year), per our TV ad intelligence partner iSpot.tv.
+It doesn’t only affect rights-holders either.
+For media sellers in the U.S., a lack of live sports has eliminated regular-season game ad investment for basketball, hockey, soccer, and baseball, plus weekly events for golf and NASCAR.
+However, the biggest loss for networks comes from the brand spend anticipated from the postseason, the lucrative NCAA Men’s Basketball Tournament (over $941 million in TV ad spend in 2019).
+It’s also delayed the NBA Playoffs and NHL’s Stanley Cup Playoffs (over $800 million and over $450 million in TV ad spend, respectively, last year), per iSpot.tv.

-For brands seeking exposure with sports fans, the pandemic has been a barrier between them and brand exposure to key audiences.
-Venues, teams and other rights-holders are now creatively working to reunite them with fans from afar.
+For brands that seek exposure with sports fans, the pandemic is a barrier between them and key audiences.
+Venues, teams, and other rights-holders reunite from afar.

-While a return to fan-packed stadiums is a thing of the distant future, properties don’t have that kind of time to recoup their losses.
-That’s why we’re seeing a return to live televised sports – without the fans.
-Several sports have come back, and all have done so without spectators (well, all that I’m aware of except for rugby in New Zealand).
+While a return to fan-packed stadiums is in the distant future, properties don’t have time to recoup their losses.
+Now there’s a return to live televised sports – without the fans.
+Several sports have come back without spectators (except for rugby in New Zealand).

-Soccer is back, and in Europe, all eyes were on the foray made by Germany’s top-tier league Bundesliga, which came back with its first fanless “ghost game” on May 16.
+Soccer is back and, in Europe, all eyes were on Germany’s top-tier league Bundesliga, which came back with a “ghost game” on May 16.
 Bayern Munich and F.C.
-Union Berlin faced off in a 22,000-capacity stadium that was nearly empty, apart from players, staff, and security.
+Union Berlin faced off in a 22,000-capacity, nearly empty stadium, apart from players, staff, and security.

-Fans undoubtedly noticed the eeriness of sounds normally drowned out by the crowd.
-The sound of the ball being kicked, for example.
-But to sponsors, that was the sound of renewed connection with fans, and of reinvigorating sponsorships that had gone largely unused since the league was suspended.
+Fans undoubtedly noticed the eeriness of sounds normally drowned out by the crowd like a ball kick.
+But to sponsors, it’s a renewed connection with fans and sponsorships that weren’t used.

 And those empty seats may actually present a unique opportunity.

-We talked with our sponsorship analytics partners at GumGum Sports, who estimate a potential of €2.7m in Sponsor Media Value across television broadcast in Germany that could have been sold to brand partners.
+We talked with our sponsorship analytics partners at GumGum Sports, who estimate a potential of €2.7m in Sponsor Media Value across television broadcasts in Germany was available to brand partners.

-Soccer games have now resumed in Germany, Italy, England and France, presenting opportunities to venues in Europe to increase brand awareness in the stands.
+Now, soccer games have resumed in Germany, Italy, England, and France, which allow European venues to increase brand awareness in the stands.

-In Italy, some soccer teams have thought up innovative ways to avoid the sadness of having to play in front of empty seats.
+In Italy, some soccer teams have thought up innovative ways to avoid the sadness of playing in front of empty seats.
 Lazio, one of the two top-division teams in Rome, came up with an idea of fans purchasing cardboard cutouts of themselves to be placed in the stands, with proceeds going to the Red Cross.

-Instead of having car numbers on the door panels, the numbers will be pushed back against the rear wheels to provide more space on the side of cars for logo placement, according to AutoWeek.
+According to AutoWeek, car numbers will be pushed back against the rear wheels to provide more space on the side of cars for logo placement, too.

-Speedways, meanwhile, are investigating ways to make the most of potential branding exposure that open seats now present.
-While restrictions may keep the seats empty, the camera-visible ones offer a new opportunity for sponsor placements, and it could be big.
-Using their White Space technology, our partners at GumGum Sports determined the currently unbranded grandstands accumulated 53 minutes of exposure duration equating to $3.4M of sponsor media value that could have been sold to brand partners.
+Meanwhile, speedways are investigating how to advertise in open seats.
+While restrictions keep seats empty, the camera-visible ones offer a new opportunity for sponsor placements.
+Using their White Space technology, GumGum Sports determined unbranded grandstands accumulate 53 minutes of exposure.
+That’s $3.4M in sponsor media value.

 “Although The Real Heroes 400 did not feature grandstand signage, leagues and teams can leverage these empty stands to drive additional value for sponsors by utilizing a branded tarp or digital overlay,” GumGum said in its evaluation.

-And unlike other contact sports, Nascar drivers are required to wear masks, providing opportunities for sponsors as well.
+And, unlike contact sports, NASCAR drivers are required to wear masks, which can be branded, too.

-From there, all types of advertising methods will be used to push sponsors to continue to bid for placements.
-As mentioned, product placements and AI will be some of the most popular ways to track and show value of the partners of tournaments like the PGA.
-Commercials will also be important to revenue streams for the Golf Channel and the PGA Tours.
+From there, many advertisers push sponsors to bid for placements.
+As mentioned, product placements and AI will be the most popular ways to track and show value.
+Commercials will also be important revenue streams for the Golf Channel and PGA Tours, as well.

-The NBA has created a safety ‘bubble’ for its players as the team resume July 30 in Orlando.
-Other events looking to start back up include the Indianapolis 500 which is scheduled for August, The Kentucky Derby which will run in September and the Masters, now in November.
+Finally, the NBA has created a safety ‘bubble’ for its players as play resumes July 30 in Orlando.
+The Indianapolis 500 is scheduled for August, The Kentucky Derby in September, and the Masters in November.